kiwisincebirth/TRS-80-MODEL-1-K/KNOWN_ISSUES.md

 ### Clock Speed (Transition)

-MSly (discord channel) has uncovered an issue when clock speed is transitioned from Fast <-> Slow Sometime the computer will lock up.
+MSly (discord channel) has uncovered an issue when clock speed is transitioned from Fast <-> Slow, Sometimes the computer will lock up.

-Diagnosing the issue it appears that the circuit that controls the transition from one clock frequency to another is not well timed, and can occur just after the current clock has transitioned, and switch to the new clock then causes another level transition.
+Diagnosing the issue it appears that the circuit that controls the transition from one clock frequency to another is not well-timed, and can occur just after the current clock has transitioned, and switch to the new clock then causes another level transition.
 This resulting is a very short duration clock pulse, in the order of 30ns.
-Depending on the CPU used this can be out of tolerance causing a CPU issue.
+Depending on the CPU used this can be out of tolerance causing the issue.

-The resolution is either to use a fast CPU, which is more tollerant, or simply disable high speed.
+The resolution is either to use a fast CPU, which is more tolerant, or simply disable high speed.

 ### Also